 I led a redesign of Outlook for iOS, Microsoft's flagship mobile app.
-The goal was a design that could reinforce the Outlook brand and be instantly recognizable on a device, while also feeling cohesive and familiar on iOS.
-We updated the Navbar to introduce bolder typography, a more tangible Focused/Other switch, the synonymous blue brand colour of Outlook, and an avatar which doubled as an affordance to the left-nav while also displaying account selection.
-This new navbar design extended across the three hubs of the app—Mail, Search, and Calendar.
+The goal was a new design that could reinforce the Outlook brand while also feeling cohesive with the recently released iOS 11.
+We updated the navbar to introduce the synonymous blue color of Outlook, bolder typography, a more tangible focused/other switch, and an avatar that doubled as an affordance to the left-nav while also displaying account selection.
+The new navbar extended across the three hubs of the app—Mail, Search, and Calendar.

 As part of the redesign we also updated the styling of the mail item.
-We introduced avatars that made for a modern and personal conversation experience, and updated the styling of the TXP cards (that represent inline events and services) to make them more explicit in the message list.
-We worked tirelessly to design an experience that scaled to iPad, all forms of landscape, and the many different languages supported within Outlook Mobile.
+We introduced avatars for a more personal conversation experience, and updated the styling of the TXP cards (that represent inline events and services) to make them stand out more in the message list.
+We worked tirelessly to design an experience that scaled to all device sizes and languages.

 One of these features was the "Zero Query" search experience for Android.
 This change placed search as more central part of the Outlook experience and leveraged Microsoft intelligence to proactively suggest relevant contacts and files, as well as showcasing upcoming events like flight and hotel reservations—all before the user needs to type out their query.